haosulab/ManiSkill/docs/source/user_guide/datasets/datasets.md

 #### PyTorch

-We provide an example way to build a PyTorch Dataset and easily load the trajectory .h5 data at https://github.com/haosulab/ManiSkill2/tree/dev/mani_skill/trajectory/datasets.py.
+We provide an example way to build a PyTorch Dataset and easily load the trajectory .h5 data at [https://github.com/haosulab/ManiSkill2/tree/dev/mani_skill/trajectory/datasets.py](https://github.com/haosulab/ManiSkill2/tree/dev/mani_skill/trajectory/datasets.py).
+It is by no means super optimized but shows how to work with our data format flexibly.
+A copy of the code is pasted in the dropdown below.

 :::{dropdown} dataset.py
 :color: primary